jimhigson/oboe.js/README.md

    });
 ```

-## Hanging up the AJAX when we get what we need
+## Hanging up when we have what we need

 We can improve on the example above.
 Since we only care about the foods object and
 not the non-foods we can hang up as soon as we have the foods, reducing our precious